Skip to main content

 • May 21, 2016

 For Pain "My Rx 5/325.
 I had bilateral total knee replacement 12 weeks ago.
 Taking this totally helped me make it through this recovery period so far.
-I now take less than one a day and try to use Ibuprofen instead.
-My side-effects did not outweigh the benefits, but as you can see from reading the reviews, everyone has a different reaction.
+I now take less than one a day and try to use ibuprofen instead.
+My side effects did not outweigh the benefits, but as you can see from reading the reviews, everyone has a different reaction.
 Mine are: constipation, so I took a laxative or suppository, slow reaction time, be extremely careful if you have to drive, if you can avoid driving, impaired/cloudy thinking, restlessness.
-When I go back to my desk job, I can take this during the day, but if you take at night, you may not sleep well.
-I plan to continue to taper off and use only when pain level above 5.
+When I go back to my desk job, I can take this during the day, but if you take it at night, you may not sleep well.
+I plan to continue to taper off and use only when pain level is above 5.
 Ibuprofen nighttime works better for sleep."

 8 / 10